outofcoffee/imposter/docs/steps.md

 ##### Explanation
 Calling the endpoint `/example` with a `GET` request will cause the external JavaScript file `example.js` to be executed.

-The code prints log `Hello World!` to the console.
+The code prints `Hello World!` to the console.

 ---

 ### Make an HTTP(S) request to a server

 The `remote` step type allows you to make an HTTP(S) request to a server.
-The response, including headers and body, can be captured in a [store](./stores.md), used in later steps, or in [response templates](templates.md).
+The response, including headers and body, can be in [response templates](templates.md), captured in a [store](./stores.md) or used in later steps.

 #### Example: Send a request